antoniomp27/Picochess_V4_beta_amp27/README.md

 How to add more engines?
 ------------------------
 There are no engines in the git repo, but there are resource files with engines.
 The picochess installer will run the install-engines.sh after it has cloned the repo.
+By default it installs the small version.
 The small version should include at least Stockfish 17.1 and LC0 0.32.
 You can rerun the install-engines at any time but it will only install engines if there is no engines/arch folder for that architecture. arch can be aarch64 or x86_64.
+To see what options you have run install-engines without any parameters.
+And dont use sudo when running install-engines.
+Sudo is only needed for the install-picochess.
-To add an engine you need:
+To add an engine manually you need:
 - locate the /opt/picochess/engines folder - Pi uses aarch64 and Debian laptops x86_64 folder
 - add an executable engine file like "engineX" and a text file "engineX.uci" with settings
 - add an [engineX] section in engines.ini file